Chef at Home: History

-Series Overview
+Series overview

 The series focuses on Chef Michael Smith aiming each episode on a different recipe or type of food.
 Smith promotes a healthy food lifestyle and sustainable home cooking within each episode.
-In each episode, Smith tries a different recipe but in the format that the audience or viewers feel as if they were inside Smith’s home learning as he teaches and talks to the viewer/‘guest’ as if they were part of the food making process.
-Chef At Home is a show about real food and real cooking for real people.
+In each episode, Smith tries a different recipe but in the format that the audience or viewers feel as if they were inside Smith's home learning as he teaches and talks to the viewer/'guest' as if they were part of the food making process.
 Smith encourages viewers to improvise and project beyond traditional recipes and learn about the food they cook, all while having a unique experience of creating foods for family and friends.

 Seasons

-The show went on for 6 seasons, and continued airing on television in form of reruns on many life network channels including Food Network, ION Life.
-Each season consisted about 26 episodes, usually with an assortment of recipes and foods, Smith would focus on usually no more than 4 recipes.
+The show went on for six seasons, and continued airing on television in form of reruns on many life network channels including Food Network, ION Life.
+Each season consisted about 26 episodes, usually with an assortment of recipes and foods, Smith would focus on usually no more than four recipes.